pgorman/dangerjaunt/minirules.md

 ## Clerics ##

-Clerics are militant religious zealots or hunters of the undead.
+Clerics are militant crusaders, jovial friars, or cunning hunters of the undead.

 Each day, they pray for particular spells from their spell list.
 At any point during play, a cleric may swap out a prepared spell for the Turn Undead spell.